 Washing and covering the area with a sterile bandage also may promote drainage and healing and help prevent the infection from spreading.
 Over-the-counter medications such as acetaminophen or ibuprofen can help relieve the pain of an inflamed abscess.

 Contrast hydrotherapy, alternating hot and cold compresses, can also help assist the body in resorption of the abscess.
-There are two homeopathic remedies that work to rebalance the body in relation to abscess formation, Silica and Hepar sulphuris.
-In cases of septic abscesses, bentonite clay packs (bentonite clay and a small amount of Hydrastis powder) can be used to draw the infection from the area.
+There are two other remedies that work to rebalance the body in relation to some PEA SIZED abscess formations, Silica and Hepar sulphuris.
+In cases of TINY, PEA SIZED septic abscesses ONLY, bentonite clay packs (bentonite clay and a small amount of Hydrastis powder) can be used to draw the infection from the area.

 It’s important to thoroughly wash your hands after touching an abscess.
 Launder any clothing, bedding, and towels that have touched it and avoid sharing bedding, clothing, or other personal items.